 Risk factors of sex addiction

-The psychological risk factors of sex addiction are depression, anxiety and compulsive tendency.
+The psychological risk factors of sex addiction are depression, anxiety, and compulsive tendency.
 Learning disabilities can also increase the risk of sexual addiction.

-Those who suffer from drugs, pornography, or any other addiction may develop such tendency as well.
+Those who suffer from drugs, pornography, or any other addiction may develop such a tendency as well.
 Victims of sexual abuse also have a slightly higher risk of sex addiction.

 People with these disorders often face isolation from society and have personality characteristics such as insecurity, impulsivity, compulsiveness, stability and intimacy problems in interpersonal relationships, poor ability to endure frustration, and a tendency to have emotional problems.

-Many people spend time looking for key clues to their addiction, such as the frequency of engaging in sexual activities over the course of a week or a month, how often they have sex involuntarily or how compulsive they are to turn to pornography.
+Many people spend time looking for key clues to their addiction, such as the frequency of engaging in sexual activities over the course of a week or a month, how often they have sex involuntarily, or how compulsive they are to turn to pornography.

-Sex is an indispensable part of life, but it can cause damage for 1 in 20 people.
+Sex is an indispensable part of life, but it can cause damage to 1 in 20 people.
 Take the sex addiction quiz to determine your personal score and the difference between healthy and addictive sex.

 Just like any substance or alcohol addiction, sex addiction can also negatively impact physical and mental health, interpersonal relationships, and your overall quality of life.
 However, this condition can definitely be cured before it becomes a major problem in your life.